 “Since most women simply assume they should, or feel obliged to, do as they are told – in their first pregnancy anyway – doctors and midwives, who are often busy, and who rarely encounter women who decline tests and interventions, assume that consent has been given.
 They are supposed to be offering and providing care, not insisting on it.
 The reason they want you to have a particular test or procedure may not be because of your individual need, but because it fits in with the hospital protocol.
 This is a set of written guidelines, which women rarely see, aimed at providing safe care for the majority, for that unit, and often not based on research.
 One size fits all, but it might not for you.
 If in doubt, ask to see the protocol which applies to your type of care.
 You have a right to see it.
 And a right not to follow it.”
-(Beech 2015: 1-2)
+(Beech 2015: 1-2).

 There are pros and cons of induction

-For some women and babies, induction of labour is a life-saving intervention, and I absotely understand that there are quite a few women who can’t wait to have their babies and who are delighted at the idea of their labour being induced.
-But there are many women who would much rather go into labour on their own and who find that induction is recommended simply because they have reached a certain point in their pregnancy or because they have a certain risk factor.
-So why are systems still making population-level recommendations about the care of women and babies?
+For some women and babies, induction of labour can be a genuinely risk-reducing intervention.
+And some women can’t wait to have their babies – they are delighted at the idea of their labour being induced.
+(Although, sadly, some do regret it).
+But many women would much rather go into labour on their own.
+Yet induction is recommended simply because they have reached a certain point in pregnancy.
+Or because they have a certain risk factor, although the actual risk to them or their baby is very small.